siriniok/siriniok.github.io/_drafts/2019-10-07-technology-impact-on-discussion-culture.md

 ---
 ![](/uploads/brass-telegraph-692735_960_720.jpg)

 Throughout the history of our civilization, the speed of long-distance communications tends to raise up.
 It started with messenger horses and pigeon post, and probably ended with video calls and chat messengers\[^1\].
-I'd say conservatively, no one needs faster communications than we have today, and even if you can imagine something more rapid, like quantum telepathic networks organized through brain-computer interface, you will probably agree that our communication technologies are fast enough.
+I'd say conservatively, no one needs faster communications than we have today, and even if you can imagine something more rapid, like quantum telepathic networks organized through brain-computer interface, you will probably agree that our communication technologies are fast enough for our daily needs.

 So nowadays we have everything in terms of speed and access, and that's what we usually call "the quality" of communication technology.
-But I want to talk today about only one specific type of communication: a discussion; which is in my opinion is the most interesting and demanding type of communication.
+But I want to talk today about one specific type of communication: a discussion; which is in my opinion is the most interesting and demanding type of communication.

-As a consequence, when it comes to discussion, speed and accessibility become rather a quantitative measures than a qualitative one.
-One could

-But the speed is rather a quantitative measure with respect
+A discussion is a conversation or debate about some topic.
+In essence, it didn't change much in the last 2500 years.

 I was wondering recently how communication technologies impact quality of group discussions.
 Do specific technologies make discussions more or less productive?
-Probably, you had wondered about that too after having a hot, but unproductive and grueling discussion on Twitter or some group chat.
+Probably, you had wondered about that too after having a hot, but unproductive and grueling discussion on Twitter or some group chat.e

 My guess, it maybe depends on the average message length / average message frequency.

 For me the most frustrating aspect of such discussions is their intensity.